ruthbacci/openhack-containers-envsetup/README.md

 ## :checkered_flag: Instructions for Setting Up Github ##

-Follow the Instructions below to create a Private repository and copy the source code that you will need
+Follow the Instructions below to create a private repository and copy the source code that you will need :

 1) Create a new repo.
 For the repo name, use 'Teamx-OurContOH' - replacing 'x' with your team number.

-*IMPORTANT* You MUST create this repo as a PRIVATE Repo and only ONE member of your hack team needs to perform this step (Everyone in the team will connect and work from the same repo)
+*IMPORTANT* You MUST create this repo as a PRIVATE repo and only ONE member of your hack team needs to perform this step (everyone in the team will connect and work from the same repo)

 Make sure not to check any of the boxes to initiate it and click create.

 <img src ="./images/oh-create-repo.jpg">
 <br>

-2) Once the repo has been created, you will see the Quick Setup page, scroll to the bottom and click 'Import Code'
+2) Once the repo has been created, you will see the 'Quick Setup' page, scroll to the bottom and click 'Import Code'

 <img src ="./images/ImportCode.jpg">
 <br>